-A webinar on ethics and data management requirements under HBM4EU will be held on 12 June 2017.
-For details, please see our training page.
+A webinar on ethics requirements under HBM4EU was held on 12 June 2017.
+The webinar was recorded and is available for viewing here.

 Ethics requirements that apply to the types of work that may be undertaken in the context of HBM4EU are summarised below.

 1. Information must be provided on whether adults unable to give informed consent will be involved and, if so, justification for their participation must be provided.

 2. Information must be provided on how consent/assent will be ensured with respect to the participation of children and -if applicable- adults unable to give informed consent

 3. If vulnerable individuals/groups will be involved, details must be provided about the measures taken to prevent the risk of enhancing vulnerability and/or stigmatization of individuals/groups.

 4. With respect to participants, who have indicated on the consent form that they want to receive their individual results, the applicants must take into consideration potential detrimental socioeconomic disadvantages such information can have for participants when they want to apply for private health insurance, life insurance or occupational disablement insurance, and inform the participants on such issue accordingly in the informed consent forms.